-Proton pump inhibitors are the most effective treatments for chronic acid reflux and generally are considered very safe.
-They work by suppressing gastric acids and, unlike other medications, only need to be taken once a day to prevent symptoms.
-However, there are downsides to the long-term use of these drugs.
+Proton pump inhibitors are the most effective treatments for chronic acid reflux.
+They’re generally considered very safe.
+They reduce your body’s production of gastric acids.
+Unlike some other medications, you only need to take them once a day to prevent symptoms.

-Surgery is only necessary in rare cases, according to researchers at John Hopkins University.
-The most common surgery to treat acid reflux is a procedure known as Nissen fundoplication.
-A surgeon lifts a portion of the stomach and tightens it around the junction where the stomach and esophagus meet.
-This is to increase pressure in the lower esophageal sphincter (LES).
+Surgery is only necessary in rare cases of acid reflux and heartburn.
+The most common surgery used to treat acid reflux is a procedure known as Nissen fundoplication.
+In this procedure, a surgeon lifts a portion of your stomach and tightens it around the junction where your stomach and esophagus meet.
+This helps increase pressure in your lower esophageal sphincter (LES).

-The procedure is performed with a laparoscope and requires the patient to remain in the hospital one to three days.
+This procedure is performed with a laparoscope.
+You will need to stay in the hospital for one to three days after it’s performed.
 Complications are rare and the results are extremely effective.
-Only two percent of patients experience renewed acid regurgitation (compared to 13 percent of those on medications).
 However, surgery may lead to increased bloating and flatulence or trouble swallowing.

 If you experience regular acid reflux or heartburn, speak to your doctor.
 They may recommend lifestyle changes to help prevent your symptoms.
 For example, they may advise you to eat smaller meals, remain upright after eating, or cut certain foods from your diet.
 They may also encourage you to lose weight or quit smoking.